 28. You have to make rules about NOT reading.
 No reading at the dinner table, or even no reading while your friends are visiting.

-29. Your kids think every parcel delivery is books.
-For good reason.
+29. Your kids think every parcel delivery is books for good reason.

 Do any of these sound like your kids?
 Chances are you’ve got a booklover on your hands!

-Enjoy watching your children grow up into life long learners, readers, bibliophiles, and congratulate yourself on a job well done!
+Enjoy watching your children grow up into lifelong learners, readers, bibliophiles, and congratulate yourself on a job well done!

 About the Author

 Alison is a Canadian homeschooling mama to three sweet girls.
-She views homeschooling through the lens of discipleship, education as a lifelong endeavour, and is thankful that she can begin each day anew by the grace of God.
+She views homeschooling through the lens of discipleship, education as a lifelong endeavor, and is thankful that she can begin each day anew by the grace of God.
 She’s a lover of good books, all things chocolate, and the great outdoors.
 Pretty much in that order.
 Alison also loves to write and share ideas which she does on her blog, Learning Mama.